 Just like all animals, goldfish require a balanced, nutritionally sound diet.
-The best base for your goldfish’s diet is commercial goldfish food because these are designed to meet their micronutrient needs.
-What these foods don’t do is provide variety or balance.
-They also provide the bare minimum of nutrition, but they don’t necessarily provide satiety.
-In the wild, goldfish and their cousins, Prussian carp, graze all day on aquatic plants and small animals they come across, like freshwater shrimp.
-As you can imagine, fish food pellets twice a day don’t satiate your goldfish the same way that grazing would.
+The best base for your goldfish’s diet is commercial goldfish food because this is designed to meet their micronutrient needs.
+What this food doesn’t do is provide variety or balance.
+It provides the bare minimum of nutrition but not necessarily satiety.
+In the wild, goldfish and their cousins, Prussian carp, graze all day on aquatic plants and small animals that they come across, like freshwater shrimp.
+As you can imagine, fish food pellets twice a day may not satiate your goldfish the same way that grazing would.

 Ideally, your goldfish’s food base should be pellets.
-Flakes are a decent alternative but tend to contain more fillers and fewer nutrients than pellets.
-Other food options to routinely include in your goldfish’s diet is gel foods, freeze-dried foods, frozen foods, and live foods.
-Ideally, your goldfish should always have access to fresh veggies and fruits.
-The best options are leafy green veggies, like romaine lettuce, spinach, arugula, and herbs, but they can also have things like zucchini, butternut squash, cucumber, broccoli, brussels sprouts, bananas, strawberries, and apples.
-Ideally, high sugar foods, like fruits, and high protein foods, like bloodworms, should be fed sparingly and only as a treat to prevent digestive and swim bladder problems.
+Flakes are decent alternatives but tend to contain more fillers and fewer nutrients.
+Other food options to routinely include in your goldfish’s diet are gel foods, freeze-dried foods, frozen foods, and live foods.
+Ideally, your goldfish should always have access to plants to graze on.
+Goldfish that are allowed to consistently graze are less likely to develop swim bladder problems.

-Once your tank is cycled and your goldfish are settled in, you may think that it’s ok to do water changes every couple of months, or even a couple of times annually.
-Remember the nitrogen cycle?
-Nitrates will build up in your tank and normal filter media will not remove them.
-A normal, cycled tank will have some nitrates, with up to 20ppm generally being considered safe but with some people feeling that up to 40ppm is safe.
+Once your tank is cycled and your goldfish are settled in, you may think that it’s okay to do water changes every couple of months or so.
+However, nitrates will build up in your tank, and normal filter media will not remove them.
+A normal cycled tank will have some nitrates, with up to 20 ppm generally being considered safe.

-If you aren’t performing water changes and you don’t have a hundred plants in your tank, then your nitrates likely aren’t going anywhere.
-This means that they will continue to build up, to the detriment of your tank inhabitants.
+If you aren’t performing water changes and don’t have a hundred plants in your tank, your nitrates likely aren’t going anywhere.
+This means they will continue to build up, to the detriment of your tank inhabitants.
 Routine water changes will help remove these excess nitrates.

-Another issue with excess nitrates in your tank?
-Algae!
-Algae are a type of plant, so they will absorb nitrates from the water for growth.
-In a well-balanced tank, your plants are absorbing most of the nitrates and water changes are taking care of the rest.
-If you aren’t removing the excess nitrates, though, then algae can get a foothold in your tank by consuming the nitrates that your plants aren’t using.
+Another issue with excess nitrates in your tank is algae.
+This plant absorbs nitrates from the water for growth.
+In a well-balanced tank, your plants absorb most of the nitrates, and water changes take care of the rest.
+If you aren’t removing the excess nitrates, though, algae can get a foothold in your tank by consuming the nitrates that your plants aren’t using.

-Algae isn’t just unsightly, either.
-It can grow to a point that it begins to outcompete other plants, choking them out by consuming all the nutrients.
+Algae isn’t just unsightly.
+It can grow to the point that it begins to outcompete other plants by consuming all the nutrients.

 The number-one cause of illness in goldfish is poor water quality!
-Many people make the mistake of seeing their goldfish exhibiting symptoms of illness and dosing them with medication.
-However, treating for illness isn’t going to do any good if your water parameters are off and your water quality is poor.
-In fact, you’re just adding a stressor into an already stressful environment.
-Some sickly goldfish don’t even survive treatment with medication, so exposing them to this added stress during a time of illness that can be treated with a simple water change or water treatment can do more harm than good.
+Many people make the mistake of seeing their goldfish exhibiting signs of illness, so they dose them with medication.
+However, treating illness isn’t going to do any good if your water parameters are off and your water quality is poor.
+In fact, you’re likely just adding a stressor to an already stressful environment.
+Some sickly goldfish may not survive treatment with medication, so exposing them to this added stress during a time of illness that can be treated with a simple water change or water treatment can do more harm than good.

 It’s also extremely important to keep in mind that drug-resistant bacteria exist.
-If you start dosing your goldfish with antibiotics they don’t need, or you don’t complete a course of treatment after starting it, you’re increasing the risk for antibiotic resistance.
-Antibiotic-resistant infections are extremely difficult to treat and even if your fish dies, you still may struggle to get the infectious organism out of your tank.
-Your best treatment of illness in your goldfish isn’t treatment at all, it’s prevention.
+If you start dosing your goldfish with antibiotics that they don’t need or if you don’t complete a course of treatment after starting it, you’re increasing the risk for antibiotic resistance.
+Antibiotic-resistant infections are extremely difficult to treat, and even if your fish dies, you still may struggle to get the infectious organism out of your tank.
+Your best treatment of illness in your goldfish isn’t treatment at all; it’s prevention.

-Properly caring for your tank, performing routine water changes, treating the water, and monitoring your parameters are better than any medication.
+Properly caring for your tank, performing routine water changes, treating the water, and monitoring your parameters will do wonders for your goldfish.

 9. Changing the Filter Media

-If you read the instructions that come with your filter, you’ll likely see that the manufacturer recommends replacing filter media or cartridges every few weeks.
-Diligent goldfish keepers will usually stick to this, unintentionally crashing the tank’s cycle every time.
+If you read the instructions that come with your filter, you’ll likely see that the manufacturer recommends replacing filter cartridges every few weeks.
+Inexperienced goldfish keepers will usually stick to this, unintentionally crashing the tank’s cycle every time.
 Remember, beneficial bacteria live in the tank’s filter and filter media.
-This means that every time you replace that filter cartridge, you’re removing a large portion of your beneficial bacteria.
+This means every time you replace the filter cartridge, you’re removing a large portion of your beneficial bacteria.

-Most experienced goldfish keepers recommend you replace the filter cartridges with long-lasting filter sponges and ceramic rings or beads that you can rinse from time to time without replacing.
-This will help you get the most bang for your buck and ensure you aren’t tanking your cycle every few weeks.
+Most experienced goldfish keepers recommend that you replace the filter cartridges with long-lasting filter sponges and ceramic rings or beads that you can gently rinse from time to time without replacing them.
+This will help you get the most bang for your buck and ensure that you aren’t crashing your cycle every few weeks.
 It is also best to never rinse or change your entire filter’s contents at once, as this may lead to a crash in the nitrogen cycle.